tonyredondo/debugger-mcp-server/DebuggerMcp/Resources/cli_guide.md

 In `llmagent` mode:
 - Exit with `exit`/Ctrl+C or `/exit`
 - Use `/help`, `/tools`, `/reset`, `/reset conversation`
+- Tool confirmations are disabled by default for the duration of the session (the previous setting is restored on exit)

 ### Advanced (`help advanced`)
 - `watch add/list/eval/remove/clear` - Watch expressions